 Ovarian Cysts are common, there are literally dozens of types of these growths.
 The old theory was that cysts need to removed surgically, but now that old advice has been called into question.

-If you have an ovarian cyst that doesn’t appear to be suspicious your gyno may tell you to undergo watchful waiting.
+If you have an ovarian cyst that doesn’t appear to be suspicious for actual ovarian cancer your gyno may tell you to undergo watchful waiting.
 A new study from Lancet helps you determine what your risks are if you do select to be patient and not undergo surgery for the cyst.

 - Most cysts will resolve on their own